Good-Data-Hub/taxonomy4good/README.md

 # compute score
 root_score = custom_taxonomy.compute_scores()
 ```
-We can the result of the updates in the following snippet.
+Get the result of the updates in the following snippet.
 ```
 >>> print(root_score)